bparanj/crystal/programming/iac/docs/basics/cidr.md

 CIDR (Classless Inter-Domain Routing) is a notation used to represent IP addresses and their associated network prefixes.
-It is commonly used in networking, including in AWS (Amazon Web Services), to define the range of IP addresses for a network.
+It is  used in networking,  in AWS (Amazon Web Services), to define the range of IP addresses for a network.

 Think of CIDR as a way to specify a group of IP addresses that belong to a specific network.
 It allows you to define the size of the network and the number of available IP addresses within that network.